petehunt/rowrm/README.md

 - fully type-safe, with full autocompletion
 - lots of escape hatches to drop into raw SQL when you need it

+## limitations

+- not used much in production (but there's very little code so it's probably safe)
+- only tested extensively with SQLite, probably needs minor modifications for Postgres and MySQL

 ## example: generating TypeScript interfaces for your SQL schema

 ```